allegroai/clearml-docs/docs/configs/clearml_conf.md

 **`sdk.google.storage.credentials`** (*[dict]*)

-* A list of dictionaries, with specific credentials per bucket and sub-directory
+* A list of dictionaries, with specific credentials per bucket and subdirectory

 ---